FireGol513/community_sensor/README.txt

 ÉMIS SENSOR NODE – RASPBERRY PI ZERO 2 W

-This repository contains the software used to operate an ÉMIS environmental monitoring node.
+This repository contains the software used to operate an ÉMIS particulate matter and SO2 monitoring node.
 The system is designed to run continuously on a Raspberry Pi Zero 2 W and record air-quality measurements to daily CSV files.

 The node is modular, resilient to sensor failure, and intended for long-term, unattended deployment in field or community monitoring settings.

-WHAT THIS NODE DOES
+WHAT THIS SENSOR DOES

-At a fixed sampling interval (e.g., every 2 seconds), the node:
+At a fixed sampling interval (every 2 seconds), the node:
 	1. Reads data from enabled sensors:
 	•	Two PMS5003 particulate sensors (PM1, PM2.5, PM10)
 	•	One BME688 (temperature, relative humidity, pressure, VOC resistance)
 	•	One DFRobot Gravity SO2 sensor (I2C)
-	2. Computes PMS sensor agreement diagnostics (PurpleAir-style logic)
+	2. Computes PMS sensor agreement diagnostics
 	3. Writes one row per sample to a rolling daily CSV file
 	4. Automatically creates a new CSV file at local midnight
 	5. Logs runtime activity and errors to a log file